How to Get Rid of Bermudagrass in Zoysiagrass Lawns

 From my experience, I have simply seen them coexist.
 You might have areas that are more dominated by Bermuda and others where Zoysia is dominant.

-If you choose to live with it, here's how to cultivate the prettiest lawn possible:
+If you choose to live with it, here are our lawn care tips on how to cultivate the prettiest lawn possible:

 Note on Fine Texture Grasses: If both your Zoysia and the Bermuda blades are the fine-textured types, then most people will not even notice the Bermuda stolons crawling into your Zoysia.
 Besides the very different feeling when you're walking on them (Zoysia is noticeably softer underfoot), the color difference between fine-textured Zoysia and Bermuda is most visible in the morning when there's dew on the ground that brings out the gray-green color of Bermuda.
 In fact, we had to wait for a dew to snap the photo at the top otherwise they are too similar to make an interesting picture.